Black-throated Gray Warbler, Setophaga nigrescens

 Black-throated Gray Warbler, Setophaga nigrescens nigrescens, Female.
 Photograph taken within a residential community in Alamos, Sonora, February 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Black-throated Gray Warbler breeds in extreme northwest Mexico and is a short to medium distance migrant that winters in Mexico.
-The halseii subspecies is found in Baja California, Baja California Sur and northeast Sonora.
-The nigrescens subspecies is found in western Mexico on the Pacific Slope, and the interior from southern Sonora, Durango, Zacatecas and Coahuila south to Oaxaca.
+The Black-throated Gray Warbler is a migrant species that spends time in the continental United States, Canada, and Mexico.
+During the breeding season, both subspecies are commonly found in the western United States, from the Pacific Coast to the Rocky Mountains, and into parts of southwestern Canada.
+In winter, the halseii subspecies are found in Baja California, Baja California Sur, and northeast Sonora whereas the nigrescens subspecies are found in western Mexico on the Pacific Slope, and the interior from southern Sonora, Durango, Zacatecas, and Coahuila south to Oaxaca.

 From a conservation perspective the Black-throated Gray Warbler is currently considered to be of Least Concern with stable, widely distributed populations.
-They can be found in close proximity to human developments.
+They are resilient to urban areas and drastic temperature changes, and can often be found near human development.